Create backup job#

 Where to back up?#

-• Pool - this is not a phisical place, but a logical separated “space” for storing the Bacula Storage volumes.
+Pool – This is not a phisical place, but a logical separated “space” for storing the Bacula Storage volumes.
 In other words it is a virtual place for grouping volumes for a given purpose.

 How to back up?#

-• Level - the job level (Full, Incremental, Differential …).
+Level - Job level (Full, Incremental, Differential …).

-• Priority - the job priority.
+Priority - Job priority.

 When to back up?#